JulieMontoya/Random_Beeb_Stuff/yson/README.md

 INCREASE air_used
 ```

-It is possible to add a numeric value which will be treated as a limit;
+It is possible to append a numeric value which will be treated as a
-if it would have reached that value, it will instead be reset to 0:
+limit for the increased value; if it would have reached that value,
+it will instead be reset to 0:

 ```
+IF VERB IS VB_LISTEN AND NOUN IS radio THEN
     INCREASE radio_song 3
+    MESSAGE radio_song + MSG_song0
+FI
 ```

 changes the value in `radio_song` from 0 to 1, 1 to 2 and then from 2
 back to 0 again with successive calls.

 ### DECREASE

+Subtracts one from a variable; if it goes negative, 256 is added.

 An example to handle a light source with limited energy: